-- School bus transportation will be provided for students who live more than one-half (1/2) mile from their school of attendance and who do not live in non-transport zones. - Any exception to the one-half (1/2) mile eligibility (non-transport zones) for students shall be based on the existence of hazardous conditions.
-The existence of such conditions shall be determined by the Fayette County Department of Transportation (Transportation). - The minimum distances are measured, at the discretion of Transportation, based on the following: Travel distance made along the commonly traveled road(s) from the nearest entrance of the school of attendance to the driveway curb at the student's residence or the primary entrance curb of multi-family residential complexes. - Students and their parents/guardians are reminded that riding the bus is a service that may be withdrawn at the discretion of Transportation under certain circumstances; such as student behavior. - Transportation for students with disabilities will be provided to one specific address for eligible students whose transportation has been identified as a related service necessary to enable the student to receive the educational services outlined in the student's individualized education program (IEP).
-Routing of school buses shall be planned and operated with consideration of bus mileage; allowing for servicing multiple program assignments.
-Routes should not be altered except for: - Permanent changes authorized by Transportation - Emergencies as determined by the Principal or designee and Transportation - Parents/Guardians of student approved to attend a school outside of their home school attendance zone are responsible for their student's transportation. - Parents/Guardians are responsible for providing transportation for students suspended from riding the bus. - Transportation for gatherings, meetings, parties, and child care is the responsibility of parents/guardians. - Transportation may be provided for family emergencies at the discretion of the Transportation Department.
+- School bus transportation will be provided for students who do not live in non-transport zones and live more than one-half (1/2) mile from their school of attendance. - Any exception to this eligibility (non-transport zones) for students shall be based on the existence of hazardous conditions.
+The existence of such conditions shall be determined by the Fayette County Department of Transportation (Transportation). - The minimum distances are measured, at the discretion of Transportation, based on the following: Travel distance made along the commonly traveled road(s) from the nearest entrance of the school of attendance to the driveway curb at the student's residence or the primary entrance curb of multi-family residential complexes. - Students and their parents/guardians are reminded that riding the bus is a service that may be withdrawn at the discretion of school administration under certain circumstances, such as student behavior. - Transportation for students with disabilities will be provided to one specific address for eligible students whose transportation has been identified as a related service necessary to enable the student to receive the educational services outlined in the student's individualized education program (IEP).
+The routing of school buses shall be planned and operated with consideration of bus mileage and allowing for servicing multiple program assignments.
+Routes should not be altered except for: - Permanent changes authorized by Transportation - Emergencies as determined by the principal or designee and Transportation - Parents/Guardians of students approved to attend a school outside of their home school attendance zone are

+- responsible for their student's transportation. - Parents/Guardians are responsible for providing transportation for students suspended from riding the bus. - Transportation for gatherings, meetings, parties, and childcare is the responsibility of parents/guardians. - Transportation may be provided for family emergencies at the discretion of the Director of Transportation in conjunction with school administration.
 Requests should be submitted in writing in a timely manner to the school principal (or his/her designee).
 The request must include the student's name, the bus number with bus stop information, parent/guardian's phone number, and parent/guardian signature.
 School personnel will complete a bus pass which the student will present to the bus driver prior to boarding the bus.
-Approval is contingent on: - A bus pass approved and provided by a school administrator - Confirmation that seating is available and will not overcrowd the bus. - The student has no prior disciplinary action taken regarding behavior on a bus. - Transportation between daycare centers and the school is the responsibility of the daycare center or parent/guardian.

-• Unauthorized persons are not permitted to ride District school buses.
+Approval is contingent upon: - o A bus pass approved and provided by a school administrator. - o Confirmation that seating is available and will not overcrowd the bus. - The student has no prior disciplinary action taken regarding behavior on a bus. - Transportation between daycare centers and the school is the responsibility of the daycare center or parent/guardian. - Unauthorized persons are not permitted to ride District school buses.